neomatrix369/awesome-ai-ml-dl/examples/JuPyteR/Other-kernel-installation-methods.md

 JuPyteR kernels can be installed multiple ways and on variety of JDKs.

 **Pre-Java 9 / GraalVM**
-Unfortunately, not possible to build sources under these versions as the source is target for Java 9 and higher.
+Unfortunately, not possible to build sources under these versions as the source is targeted for **Java 9 and higher**.

 **Java 9 or higher**